MEV Capital: Anatomy of a collapse and takeover by Belem Capital

 Players like Steakhouse Financial or Gauntlet managed to stabilize their assets (respectively $1.5 billion and $1.3 billion) despite October's turbulence.
 For one sector expert, the assessment is unequivocal: "They benefited quite a bit from the loss of confidence in MEV."

-MEV Capital's fall serves as a brutal reminder: technological maturity does not eliminate systemic risks.
+MEV Capital's collapse reveals a harsh truth: technological maturity doesn't eliminate systemic risk.

-In a universe of extreme correlations and automated liquidations, a manager's strength is no longer measured by its performance during uptrends, but by its ability to withstand pressure.
+In a world of extreme correlations and automated liquidations, a manager's strength is measured not by bull market performance, but by resilience under pressure.

 Format